afrinanegaban/ecommerce-website-performance-behavioral-analysis-pbi/README.md

 ### **Category 1: Traffic Growth & Acquisition**

 * **Search Dominance:** **gsearch** is the primary traffic driver with 295K new sessions, significantly outperforming **bsearch** and **socialbook**.
-* **Traffic Trends:** Long-term analysis shows a massive volume surge peaking in late 2014, with monthly traffic consistently exceeding 50K sessions.
+* **Traffic Trends:** Long term analysis shows a massive volume surge peaking in late 2014, with monthly traffic consistently exceeding 50K sessions.

 ### **Category 2: Conversion Performance & Benchmarking**

-* **Conversion Floor:** The overall 6.83% CVR is a strong benchmark, but the data reveals a "Retention Premium," where users on their 2nd visit convert at **7.8%**.
+* **Conversion Floor:** The overall 6.83% CVR is a strong benchmark, but the data reveals a "Retention Premium", where users on their 2nd visit convert at **7.8%**.
 * **Funnel Leakage:** The Pageview Distribution shows a steep drop from the **Landing Page (335.3K)** to **Order Confirmation (9.6%)**, identifying the Shipping and Billing pages as primary friction points.

 **[PLACE YOUR DASHBOARD PREVIEW IMAGE HERE]**